timohubois/post-type-archive-pages-and-permalink-settings/readme.txt

 3. Activate the plugin through the ‘Plugins’ menu in WordPress

 == Changelog ==
+= 1.4 =
+* Display a 404 page when archive page does not exists in combination with wpml

 = 1.3 =
 * Do not add a rewrite rule for the post type if the archive slug is equal to the post type slug
 * Sort options